Synthesis-Collective/Food-Remover-Plus/README.md

+# **Still in development.
+Use at own risk.**
+I got temporarily called back to RL abruptly before I could finalize this.
+It will hopefully be finished by end of April '23.

 # FoodRemoverPlus
 Improved version of FoodRemover, a Skyrim Mutagen Patcher that iterates through all placed food objects in a cell and randomly disables them based on location type.
 It now has UI based configuration as well as a number of new features including the ability to skip owned food, to set the ownership of all food (no more free food everywhere) and remove all alchemical food effects.